-In a Nutshell: The world of organic farming is plagued by varying interpretations of what organic actually means.
-The looser definitions — often adopted by large, corporate farms — tend to put small, ethically run farms at a competitive disadvantage.
-The Cornucopia Institute is fighting for economic justice for organic farmers who strive to stay true to the spirit and letter of the law.
-The nonprofit’s recent report reveals shortcomings in the organic industry and provides ratings for organic certifiers — all with the goal of empowering farmers and consumers through knowledge.
-While corporate operations look to maximize profit, the best organic farmers are motivated by more than money.
+In a Nutshell: The world of organic farming is plagued by varying interpretations of what the word “organic” actually means.
+Inconsistent interpretation and enforcement of the law by both the National Organic Program (NOP) and certifiers has created an uneven playing field.
+The Cornucopia Institute is fighting for economic justice for authentic, family-scale organic farmers who strive to stay true to the spirit and letter of the law.
+While industrial operations design systems to maximize profit, the best organic farmers are motivated by more than money.
+But, those who benefit from the more loosely applied definition of “organic” — often large, corporate producers — put small, ethically run farms at a competitive disadvantage.

 Careful with that kale.
 Step away from those strawberries.
 They might not be as healthy as you think.